 Pronation and Supination - What’s the Difference

-While pronation and supination both refer to the roll of the foot during normal movement (i.e. when you’re walking or running), there are slight differences between the two.
+While pronation and supination refer to the roll of the foot during normal movement (i.e., walking or running), there are slight differences between the two.

-In essence, pronation is the inward rolling of the foot while supination is the outward rolling of the foot – if any of these are excessive – which is then known as overpronation and underpronation (or excess supination) – then it can lead to various issues in the lower body.
+In essence, pronation is the inward rolling of the foot.
+At the same time, supination is the outward rolling of the foot – if any of these are excessive – which is then known as overpronation and underpronation (or excess supination) – then it can lead to various issues in the lower body.

 Let’s compare both movements in more detail.